-- 2. Applicants to the nursing program are strongly encouraged to meet with a counselor prior to enrollment in any course included in the nursing program or in any course to correct an academic deficiency. - deficiency.
-3. The applicant's cumulative high school grade point average (GPA) must be at least 2.0.
-If the applicant has been to college, the applicant's cumulative college GPA must also be at least 2.0 based on 12 credit hours of college credit in a 12month timeframe.
-High school graduates and GED holders who earned less than a 2.0 GPA during high school will be considered for admission if they have generated a college GPA of 2.0 or above based on 12-semester college credit hours within a twelve-month period.
-4. Applications for the 2004 class will be accepted beginning May 1, 2003 and must be completed no later than March 15, 2004.
-Should - spaces be available, later applications will be considered.
-A complete application includes: an application to the college, official transcripts from all high schools and colleges attended, records or transcripts showing completion of a high school diploma or GED, math placement, a 2004 Nursing Application Form, and a Nursing Admissions Advising Form.

-Nursing Application Forms are available in the Admissions Office and the Health Technology Division office.
-The Nursing Admissions during a meeting with the Student Information Specialist for Health Technology.
+- 2. Applicants to the nursing program are strongly encouraged to meet with a counselor prior to enrollment in any course included in the nursing program or in any course to correct an academic deficiency. - 3.
+The applicant's cumulative high school grade point average (GPA) must be at least 2.5.
+If the applicant has been to college, the applicant's cumulative college GPA must also be at least 2.5 based on 12 credit hours of college credit in a 12-month timeframe.
+High school graduates and GED holders who earned less than a 2.5 GPA during high school will be considered for admission if they have generated a college GPA of 2.5 or above based on 12-semester college credit hours within a twelve-month period. - 4.
+Applications for the 2005 class will be accepted beginning May 1, 2004 and must be completed no later than March 15, 2005.
+Should spaces be available, later applications will be considered.
+A complete application includes: an application to the college, official transcripts from all colleges attended, records or transcripts showing completion of a high school diploma or GED, math placement results, results of the HOBET test which is taken at the student's expense and is nonrefundable, a 2005 Nursing Application Form, and a Nursing Admissions Advising Form.
+The Nursing Admissions Advising Form will be completed upon receipt of the completed academic file by letter or office visit.
+Nursing Application Forms are available in the Admissions Office and the Health Technology Information Office.
 An interview with the Nursing Program Head may also be required if the counselor's advising session indicates a need for further interview.
+Qualified applicants, during the Spring Semester, will be required to take the HOBET (Health Occupation Basic Entrance Test).
+This test is at the student's expense and is non-refundable.
+In addition interviews may be required of all qualified applicants during the Spring Semester.
+It is strongly recommended that applicants submit official high school transcripts, GED, and all official college transcripts in one envelope to the VWCC Health Technology Information Office with the VWCC application.
 After March 15, a Nursing Admissions Committee will review all completed applications.
+Applicants should be aware that meeting the curriculum admission standards does not guarantee program admission.
 All applicants will receive a letter to notify them of their status in the program.